PinkDiamond1/boba-docs/developer-docs/009_The_Graph.md

 # Using The Graph on Boba

-The Graph is indexing protocol for organizing blockchain data and making it easily accessible with GraphQL.
-You can define contract of interest, set up The Graph to injest events/data that you define, and you can then obtain these data through queries to GraphQL.
+The Graph is an indexing protocol for organizing blockchain data and making it easily accessible (with a service called GraphQL).
+You can define contract of interest, set up The Graph to injest events/data that you define, and you can then obtain these data through GraphQL.

 ## Indexing and Main Endpoints - Boba Graph Node